ItzNotABug/MethLog/ReadMe.md

         google()
         mavenCentral()
     }

     dependencies {
-        classpath 'com.lazygeniouz.methlog:methlog-plugin:1.2.8'
+        classpath 'com.lazygeniouz.methlog:methlog-plugin:1.3.0'
         // the plugin also adds the dependency for @MethLog annotation internally,
-        // so that you don't have to manually add the same to every one of your project's build.gradle.
+        // so that you don't have to add it to every one of your project's build.gradle.
     }
 }
 ```